 pub const DMA_ATTR_NO_WARN: Attrs = Attrs(bindings::DMA_ATTR_NO_WARN);

-/// Used to indicate that the buffer is fully accessible at an elevated privilege level (and
+/// Indicates that the buffer is fully accessible at an elevated privilege level (and

 /// ideally inaccessible or at least read-only at lesser-privileged levels).